About Worship at FPC

-Gathering to worship, the Prelude centers us and prepares us to worship God.
+Gathering to worship, Prelude music helps center us and prepare us to encounter God together.
 The pastor shares a greeting and orienting information, then a prayer inviting God’s presence.
-A church member then leads us beginning with a responsive Call to Worship, announcing God’s calling us together.
+A church member then helps lead, beginning with a responsive Call to Worship, announcing God’s calling us together.
 The opening hymn celebrates God’s creation and the joy of worship.
-We are then invited to approach God in humble adoration, to seek reconciliation with God in silent and unison prayer.
-We then sing and speak life affirming words sharing the forgiveness and the peace of Jesus Christ.
+We are then invited to seek reconciliation with God through silent and unison confession prayer.
+We then sing and speak life affirming words sharing the forgiveness and the peace of Jesus Christ with one another.

-Our response to The Word proclaimed begins with a unison Affirmation of Faith.
-Then Prayers of the People are offered concluding with the congregation praying The Lord’s Prayer together.
+Our response to the Word proclaimed begins with a unison Affirmation of Faith, often the Apostles’ Creed.
+Then Prayers of the People are offered, concluding with the congregation praying The Lord’s Prayer together.
 Having prayed for the needs of God’s people, we then receive the Offering for the continuing work of the church, accompanied by a musical offering.
-Our offerings are dedicated with the singing of one stanza from a hymn and unison prayer.
+Our offerings are dedicated with the singing of one stanza from a hymn and with a unison prayer of dedication.

-This final movement is a time of blessing, through the singing of a hymn and a biblical benediction, to send us on our way from worship to love and serve the Lord Jesus Christ in creation.
+This final movement is a time of blessing, through the singing of a hymn and a biblical benediction (literally a “good word”) to send us on our way from worship to love and serve the Lord Jesus Christ in creation.
 The Postlude is a final musical offering to glorify God and bless God’s people on their way.

 The Presbyterian tradition recognizes two Sacraments: Baptism and the Lord’s Supper (also known as Holy Communion or the Eucharist).
 The rationale is two-fold: first, Jesus experienced each himself personally and, secondly, Jesus commanded that we do also.